 Built from the ground up, the new Terminal B restores the sense of place that existed when New York Municipal Airport (later renamed LaGuardia Airport) drew thousands of Depression-era visitors just to watch planes take off and land.
-Serving as a both a civic building and a noble welcome to New York, the terminal headhouse has a verticality and grand scale that echo the city itself.
+Serving as a both a civic building and a noble welcome to New York, the terminal headhouse (arrivals and departures hall) has a verticality and grand scale that echo the city itself.

 The transparent, fluid design celebrates movement.
 In the spirit of New York’s great high-rises like the Woolworth and Chrysler buildings, long considered cathedrals of commerce, Terminal B serves as a cathedral of mobility.

 The steel-framed terminal, with its linear, precisely articulated and dynamic form, presents a modern, cohesive face to both the landside and airside.
 It replaces a disjointed patchwork of structures with one that closely follows the curves of the Grand Central Parkway (GCP) and the airport access roads.